haruosuz/DS4GD/2019giga/CaseStudy.md

 ## assignment 9
 **課題No.9 「Guest Speaker (1)」**

-Download DNA sequences of your genome of interest.
+Download DNA sequences of your genome of interest (*_genomic.fna.gz* file).
 Report your results of analyzing sequence data.

 - Retrieving genome sequence data via the NCBI website
   - At the NCBI Assembly page (https://www.ncbi.nlm.nih.gov/assembly), click on "Browse by Organism".